Guinness family

-The Guinness family is an extensive Irish family known for its accomplishments in brewing, banking, politics, and religious ministry.
-The brewing branch is particularly well known among the general public for producing the dry stout Guinness Beer.
-The founder of the dynasty, Arthur Guinness, is confirmed to have had McCartan origins.
-Beginning in the late 18th century, they became a prominent part of what is known in Ireland as 'the Ascendancy'.
+The Guinness family is an extensive Protestant, Anglo-Irish family known for its achievements in brewing, banking, politics, and religious ministry.
+The brewing branch is particularly well known among the general public for producing the dry stout beer Guinness, as founded by Arthur Guinness in 1759.
+An Anglo-Irish Protestant family, beginning in the late 18th century, they became a part of what is known in Ireland as the Protestant Ascendancy.